 Covestone 1 is the slim stone to the right of the Backstone.

 The missing Covestone 3, which once stood to the left of the Backstone, had fallen or was pulled down in 1716 and smashed to pieces before being whisked away for other purposes by Avebury’s villagers in 1720.
-William Stukeley described Covestone 3 as similar in size and appearance to Covestone 1.
+Dr William Stukeley described Covestone 3 as similar in size and appearance to Covestone 1.

 5. My first survey, published in “Stonehenge Secrets 2007," showed that its two remaining stones are precisely 90 degrees apart.
 This photograph shows my 90-degree triangle of string, which I placed between Covestone 1 and the Backstone as proof.